Skip to main content

 To define a recipe step, implement the IRecipeStep interface and register your implementation as a service.

 Here's an example of a recipe step for a Settings step.
-This step requires a JSON object with a "name" property set to "settings" and allows any other properties of any type.
+This step requires a JSON object with a "name" property set to "settings" and can compose contributed site settings definitions.

 internal sealed class SettingsSchemaStep : IRecipeStep